 As a foster parent, you are self-employed.
 Anyone who is self-employed must register to pay Class 2 National Insurance Contributions.

-You must pay class 2 National Insurance contributions, if your taxable profit from fostering (what you are paid from fostering after your tax exemption and tax relief have been deducted) is over £6,365 (in 2019/2020).
+You must pay class 2 National Insurance contributions, if your make a profit from fostering (this is anything you have been paid for fostering which is over and above the qualifying care relief, detailed above.)

 Great rewards and benefits for foster parents